BrentGrammer/PROGNOTES/CyberSecurity/Authentication.md

 - don't store the JWT access token in a cookie.
 It's best to store it in session storage since storing it in a cookie make it prone to XSS attacks, and an Httponly cookie is still vulnerable to CSRF attacks
 - As long as a server has the same ACCESS_TOKEN_SECRET that was used to generate the JWT token, that server can decrypt the JWT token and get the userId.
 - Sometimes additional and unnecessary information is stored in the JWT.
 The JWT token should primarily contain user information
+- **Main drawback is invalidation is difficult** - You cannot invalidate them manually before expiration time if needed.
+There are workarounds, but you wind up losing the advantages of cookie session based auth (and need a database and reintroduce state).

 #### Example creating JWT: